tuttlem/tuttlem.github.io/_posts/2014-07-26-practical-arrow-usage.md

 So, you can see here that `(+4)` has been applied to 3, and then `(+4)` gets applied to 3.
 Yes, I said the same thing twice.
 It's only because I've used `a1` as both input parameters.
 The output of these arrow invocations is then added together, to give the result of 14.
 Our pure value is being supplied by `returnA 3`.

 These have just been some very fundamental examples of arrow usage.
 Read up some more on them using the links I've provided above.
-You can see how they're quite a powreful construct.
+You can see how they're quite a powerful construct.